MindscapeHQ/raygun4node/README.md

 * init(cachePath) - Called when Raygun is marked as offline.
 * save(transportItem, callback) - Called when marked as offline
-* retrieve - Returns an array of cached item filenames/ids
+* retrieve(callback) - Returns an array of cached item filenames/ids
-* send - Sends the backlog of errors to Raygun
+* send(callback) - Sends the backlog of errors to Raygun

 See [lib/raygun.offline.js](lib/raygun.offline.js) for an example.